alec-kingsley/jotter/README.md

 3x + 2y = 7
 y - x = -4

-Print what x and y are: (the question mark means it's asking for those) x ? y ?
+Print what x and y are:
+('?' represents a prompt)
+x ?
+y ?
 ```